Action at Barfleur

-The action at Barfleur was part of the battle of Barfleur-La Hougue during the War of the Grand Alliance.
+The action at Barfleur was part of the Battles of Barfleur and La Hougue during the War of the Grand Alliance.
 A French fleet under Anne Hilarion de Tourville was seeking to cover an invasion of England by a French army to restore James II to the throne, but was intercepted by an Anglo-Dutch fleet under Edward Russell, 1st Earl of Orford on 19 May Old Style (29 May New Style) 1692.

 Background

 The fleets sighted each other at first light on the morning of 19 May 1692 off Cap Barfleur on the Cotentin peninsula.

 On sighting the allied fleet, at about 6am, Tourville held a council of war with his captains; the advice, and his own opinion, was against action; however, Tourville felt compelled by strict orders from the king to engage.
 He also may have expected defections from the English fleet by captains with Jacobite sympathies, though in this he was to be disappointed.

 In the light south-westerly breeze the fleets slowly closed, Russell from the north east, Tourville, with the weather gage, from the south west, on a starboard tack to bring his line of battle into contact with Russell's.
 Because of the calm conditions it was not until 11am, 5 hours after first sighting each other, that the two fleets were within range of each other.